hernantz/blog/content/its-the-competition-stupid.md

 will they be perfect.
 Ideally we would have the oportunity to be part of their selection and later fine tuning somehow.

-COMMENT HOW NATURE WORKS HERE.

 ## Public enemy number one

+Now how do get there?
+As it happens, in the search for justice, equality, happiness or a better life for that matter, we come together with people alike and form an organization, that would persue the common goals we share.

+To achieve those goals, different organizations might have different approaches.

+There are organizations that allow other organizations to co-exists, i.e multiple newspapers, soccer teams, brands of cookies, NGOs, etc. Anyone can choose which one to interact with, based on whatever their motivations and possibilities are.

+There are other types of organizations that don't allow alternatives to co-exist.
+Governments are the most representative example of this kind.

 I'm considering the government as an organization that defines rules and takes measures that are for all to obey or comply (a.k.a forced colectivism).
 Goverments have the power of law enforcement, which other organizations don't.

-Now how do get there?
-As it happens, in the search for justice, equality, happiness or a better life for that matter, we come together with people alike and form organization.

-Kinds of organizations:

-* There are aspects that allow choices to co-exists i.e multiple newspapers, soccer teams, brands of cookies, etc.
-Anyone can choose based on whatever their motivations and possibilities are.
-* There are other things that don't allow other alternatives to co-exist.
-Governments are the most representative example of this kind.
+Can governments be the right tool for the job, to become agents of change, bring prosperity and justice to it's people?
+Of course they can!

+Yet you might want to hear some aspects to keep in mind before you fully commit to them.

 ### Governments are run by politicians